Live Weather Details:

 Welcome to Llanelli Model Flying Club

 We are affiliated to our governing body, the British Model Flying Association (BMFA) which encompasses over 780 clubs and 36000 members nationwide.
-Our Headquarters is situated at the Welsh Motor Sports Centre, Pembrey, South Wales, where we have a 130 meter tarmac runway, a small clubhouse, and storage facilities.
-We also have a spacious flying site nearby with a grass runway at Ffos Las racecourse.
-Indoor Flying Sessions are held Thursday afternoons at The Lakefield Community Centre.
+Our Headquarters is situated at the Welsh Motor Sports Centre, Pembrey, South Wales, where we have a 130 metre tarmac runway, a small clubhouse, and storage facilities.
+We have Indoor Flying Sessions which are held Wednesday evenings at the Gwenllian Centre, Kidwelly.

 Club meetings, at the The Bryn & Trallwm Sports & Social Club, are held monthly and members regularly visit model shows and other clubs throughout the year.
 New members are most welcome as are other enthusiasts visiting the Llanelli area.
 Comprehensive training is provided for new members to encourage competent pilots to fly in a safe and enjoyable manner.
 Trainer aircraft with ‘buddy leads (dual control) are available for visitors to try out the sport and allow major enjoyment without too much concern!

 Model flying is a recognized sport and as such we are members of the Carmarthenshire Local Sports Council, and also members of the Carmarthenshire Tourist Association.
 Several years ago we were fortunate enough to secure a Sportlot grant which enabled us to purchase two complete trainer aircraft kits and thereby set up a teaching program for new and prospective members.
 Stringent rules are in place to ensure that all aspects of model aircraft flying operate in a safety conscious environment.
 We are also governed by the various safety rules drawn up by the Civil Aviation Authority.